estevaofon/markdown-viewer/README.md

 # Markdown Viewer

-A simple local Markdown viewer built with Python, Tkinter, and BeautifulSoup.
-This tool allows you to open and render Markdown files, displaying them with proper formatting and images.
+Markdown Viewer is a simple CLI tool that allows you to view Markdown files as styled HTML i

 ## Features